Google Search Console: Beginner’s Guide With Steps & Tips

-By the end of this article, you’ll know how to use Google Search Console like a pro to improve your rankings, fix any problems on your site, and ace all your real-life SEO tests.
-But first…
+By the end of this article, you’ll know how to use Google Search Console like a pro to improve your rankings, fix any problems on your site, and ace your SEO.

 What is Google Search Console?